fciv-net/fciv-net/doc/Windows Subsystem for Linux.md

 Run Fciv.net on Windows Subsystem for Linux (WSL)
 =================================================

+Allows running Freeciv3D on an Ubuntu Linux in Windows.

 ### 1. Install WSL on Windows 11:
 https://learn.microsoft.com/en-us/windows/wsl/install
 Open a Powershell window, run as Administator, this command: